elmtree-askmo/cloudcannon-app/content/learn/computer-science/list-and-explain-two-advantages-of-expert-systems-related-to-expertise-and-accuracy.md

 url: /learn/computer-science/questions/list-and-explain-two-advantages-of-expert-systems-related-to-expertise-and-accuracy
 score: -1.0
 related_article1:
-    id: 161405
+    id: 161224
-    title: What are the key steps involved in setting up an expert system, particularly in terms of knowledge base and rules base creation?
+    title: >-
+        Identify the main components of an expert system and briefly describe their functions.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-steps-involved-in-setting-up-an-expert-system-particularly-in-terms-of-knowledge-base-and-rules-base-creation
+    url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-functions
 related_article2:
     id: 161224
+    title: >-
-    title: Identify the main components of an expert system and briefly describe their functions.
+        Identify the main components of an expert system and briefly describe their functions.
     subject: Computer Science
     url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-functions
 related_article3:
-    id: 161209
+    id: 161400
+    title: >-
-    title: Identify the main components of an expert system and briefly describe their roles.
+        What is the role of the inference engine in an expert system, and how does it utilize inference rules?
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-roles
+    url: /learn/computer-science/questions/what-is-the-role-of-the-inference-engine-in-an-expert-system-and-how-does-it-utilize-inference-rules
 related_article4:
-    id: 161399
+    id: 161400
-    title: Differentiate between factual knowledge and heuristic knowledge in the context of a knowledge base.
+    title: >-
+        What is the role of the inference engine in an expert system, and how does it utilize inference rules?
     subject: Computer Science
-    url: /learn/computer-science/questions/differentiate-between-factual-knowledge-and-heuristic-knowledge-in-the-context-of-a-knowledge-base
+    url: /learn/computer-science/questions/what-is-the-role-of-the-inference-engine-in-an-expert-system-and-how-does-it-utilize-inference-rules
 related_article5:
-    id: 161398
+    id: 161218
-    title: Identify the main components of an expert system and briefly describe their roles.
+    title: >-
+        Describe the process of backward chaining and give an example of where it might be used.
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-roles
+    url: /learn/computer-science/questions/describe-the-process-of-backward-chaining-and-give-an-example-of-where-it-might-be-used
 ---

 &nbsp;